|

 Agave attenuata 'Arboleda Blue' (Blue Fox Tail Agave) - A selection of Agave attenuata 'Nova' that was made by San Marcos Growers from a plant growing on Arboleda Road in the eastern Goleta Valley.
 As with the cultivar we continue to grow as 'Nova', this plant has much bluer leaves than typical Agave attenuata but it has narrower leaves than are typical with 'Nova', making it noticably unique.
 Culture and growth patterns are otherwise similar to the species.
 Grows to about 3-4 feet tall by as wide.
 Hardy to about 28 degrees F. Recently it has been announced by the Huntington Botanic Gardens that Agave attenuata var. nova (ISI#1442) and Agave attenuata 'Nova' (ISI# 9038) are the same taxon.
 Although the name 'Nova' has been previously published and many believe should remain the valid name, this cultivar has been renamed by Colin Walker in the June 2001 Journal of the British Cactus and Succulent Society as Agave attenuata 'Boutin Blue'.
 The reasons given for this renaming is that the cultivar name 'Nova' is not allowed by the rules of nomenclature for cultivated plants because it "may be considered to be Latin, and thus liable to cause confusion."
 San Marcos Growers has sold this plant since 1987 as Agave attenuata 'Nova' and will continue to offer it under this name.

-This information about Agave attenuata 'Arboleda Blue' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agave attenuata 'Arboleda Blue' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |